 Next: 42 Next: 84 Next: 126 Next: 168 Next: 210 Completed

-expand is found in each of the following distributions:
+is found in each of the following distributions:

 rx.experimental.js

-expand requires one of the following distributions:
+requires one of the following distributions:

-RxPHP implements this operator as scan.
+RxPHP implements this operator as scan

 Applies an accumulator function over an observable sequence and returns each intermediate result.
 The optional seed value is used as the initial accumulator value.
 For aggregation behavior with no intermediate results, see Observable.aggregate.